iPlumb3r/BizApp-Spec-Methodo/ReadMe.md

 Business Application Specification Methodology
 ==
-Best practices for designing a Business Application
+Based on a set of best practices for designing a Business Application

 Mantra
 -